-Today I'm sharing the tutorial - with video! - for my DIY dip dyed napkins.
-Read on for my "how to dip dye" tutorial - plus tips, tricks and troubleshooting advice.
+Yesterday I shared photos of the backyard oasis I created, plus the beautiful pictures from my Greek honeymoon that served as my inspiration, and today I’m sharing my tutorial for DIY dip dyed napkins.
+Read on for my “how to dip dye” tutorial – plus tips, tricks and troubleshooting advice.

 Dip dyeing is really easy – the hardest part was finding a basic white linen napkin!
 Most white napkins were “stain resistant,” which I figured would resist the dye.
 In a pinch, you could whip up some inexpensive ones using this cloth napkin tutorial, but I chose to drive around, wild-eyed, to every store in town instead.
 Success!

 Because I was dyeing six napkins, I tried a shortcut that I don’t recommend!
 I created a dye bath in a huge plastic tub and then hung each napkin on a pant hanger.
 I placed all of the hangers on a long rod and my Mom helped my dip them all at once.
 I thought this would create an even look, but dye rubbed off some onto others and there was unfortunate splattering – I definitely recommend just doing one at a time!
 It really doesn’t take long to dip dye a napkin.